BenKappers/Portfolio/Remote Controlled Car/README.md

 ### 2. Electrical
 Specced and sourced all componenets, ensuring mechanical and electrical compatibaility.
+Electronics were integrated with secure connections using a combination of screw terminals, soldered joints, and JST connectors.

 High Level Circuit Diagram for the car and controller:
 <img src="CircuitDiagrams.jpg" alt="Circuit Diagrams" width="850">